smathot/materials_for_P0010.5/manuscript/md/exp12.md

 ### Model selection

-Like any set of free-viewing eye-movement data, our datasets contain many correlations that need to be taken into account when interpreting a relationship of interest, in our case between pupil size and the saliency of fixated locations (from now on: fixation saliency).
+Like any set of data with unconstrained eye movements, our datasets contain many correlations that need to be taken into account when interpreting a relationship of interest, in our case between pupil size and the saliency of fixated locations (from now on: fixation saliency).
 For example, if high-salient locations would be brighter than low-salient locations, a light response would manifest itself as a pupillary constriction when fixating high-salient locations.
 (This is merely an example, see Supplementary Methods for the actual relationship between saliency and luminance.)

 To deal with these correlations, we focus on the 'partial' relationship between pupil size and fixation saliency, i.e. the slope of the effect in a linear-mixed effects (LME) model that accounts for several other factors that might co-vary with pupil size.
 We used a combination of a data-driven and a confirmatory approach, in which we selected control predictors in a data-driven way, and used confirmatory testing for the effects of interest [see @Barr2013 for guidelines and a discussion].